Bridging the $\mu$Hz gap in the gravitational-wave landscape with binary resonance

-The direct detection of gravitational waves\cite{Abbott:2016blz} (GWs) has initiated an exciting new era in astronomy, opening a window onto uncharted phenomena in the Universe.
+\emph{Introduction.}---The direct detection of gravitational waves (GWs)~\cite{Abbott:2016blz} has initiated an exciting new era in astronomy, opening a window onto uncharted phenomena in the Universe.
 The range of GW frequencies covered by current and future experiments will probe an impressive list of physical processes, from fundamental aspects of the early Universe to late-time astrophysical systems.
 However, the practical limitations of these experiments leave certain windows in the GW spectrum unexplored.
-Crucially, these windows may contain signals from new phenomena that cannot be observed at other frequencies, either from models proposed in the literature or from completely unexpected sources.
+Crucially, these windows may contain signals from new phenomena difficult to observe at other frequencies.
 It is thus vitally important to cover the GW spectrum as thoroughly as possible.

-A well-known gap in the GW landscape occurs at roughly $10^{-7}$--$10^{-4}$~Hz, between the sensitive bands of pulsar timing arrays\cite{Lasky:2015lej,Arzoumanian:2020vkk,Janssen:2014dka} (PTAs) and future space-based interferometers such as LISA.\cite{Audley:2017drz} Accessing these frequencies is challenging, as this requires ``detectors'' of astronomical scale, which are nonetheless sensitive to the subtle effects of GWs.
-One proposal is to construct a solar-system-sized interferometer;\cite{Sesana:2019vho} however, such ideas are very futuristic.
+A well-known gap in the GW landscape occurs at roughly $10^{-7}$--$10^{-4}$~Hz, between the sensitive bands of pulsar timing arrays (PTAs)~\cite{Lasky:2015lej,Arzoumanian:2020vkk,Janssen:2014dka} and future space-based interferometers such as LISA~\cite{Audley:2017drz}.
+Accessing these frequencies is challenging, as this requires ``detectors'' of astronomical scale, which are nonetheless sensitive to the subtle effects of GWs.
+One proposal is to construct a solar-system-sized interferometer~\cite{Sesana:2019vho}; however, such ideas remain futuristic.

-Another possibility is to exploit the interaction of GWs with binary systems, an idea which has a long history in the literature, \cite{Bertotti:1973clo,Rudenko:1975tes,Turner:1979inf,Mashhoon:1981cos,Hui:2012yp} but has yet to be fully explored.
-Much like in any other system of masses, the passage of GWs through a binary perturbs the separation of the two bodies, leaving imprints on the system's orbit (as illustrated in figure~\ref{fig:cartoon}).
+Another possibility is to exploit the interaction of GWs with binary systems, an idea which has a long history~\cite{Bertotti:1973clo,Rudenko:1975tes,Turner:1979inf,Mashhoon:1981cos,Hui:2012yp}, but has yet to be fully explored.
+Much like in any other system of masses, the passage of GWs through a binary perturbs the separation of the two bodies, leaving imprints on the system's orbit.
 This effect is particularly pronounced if ($i$) the duration of the signal is much longer than the binary period, and ($ii$) the GW frequency is an integer multiple of the orbital frequency; the binary then responds resonantly to the GWs, allowing the perturbations to the orbit to accumulate over time.
 By tracking changes in the binary's orbital parameters with sufficient precision, one can thus search for GWs at a discrete ``comb'' of frequencies set by the orbital period.
 For periods ranging from days to years, this allows us to probe the $\upmu$Hz gap between LISA and PTAs.